-At least once daily, our customer service department gets a call asking for information on grants to help those suffering severe financial hardship.
-Since GrantWatch is a listing service for nonprofit grants, all too often, we find ourselves unable to assist.
-Occasionally, these callers are able to find the grant they need in our grants for business or individuals categories, but the application process can be a deterrent.
-Some people use our crowdfunding platform YouHelp.com to collect funding from friends and families, but when faced with a ‘5 days notice’ to pay your rent or face eviction, a quicker and more permanent solution is needed.
+At least once a day, our customer service department gets a call asking for information about grants to help those suffering severe financial hardship.
+Since GrantWatch is a listing service mostly for nonprofits, we often find ourselves unable to assist.
+Occasionally, these callers can find the grant they need in our grants for businesses or individuals categories, but the application process can also be a deterrent.

-- Basic Human Needs Resources – including food and clothing, shelters, housing, utility assistance.
+- Basic Human Needs Resources – including food and clothing, shelters, housing, and utility assistance.

 - Emergency information and disaster relief

 - Mental Health and Health Resources – including counseling, support groups, drug and alcohol treatment, health insurance programs, Medicaid and Medicare, maternal health resources, health insurance programs for children, medical information lines, clinics, and hospitals.

 - Employment and Education Support – including job training, employment services, transportation assistance, and education programs.

 - Older Adults and Persons with Disabilities – including adult day care, community meals, respite care, home health care, transportation, and homemaker services.